Parenting is Full of Decisions

 Some parents struggle with leaving their kids at home alone, some barely blink before deciding.
 Like many other decisions, this is a family-by-family thing.

-He knows not to go outside, not let anyone in the house, and he’s not allowed to cook using anything but the microwave if Matthew or I am not home.
-He also knows what to do if a tornado hits, and so on.
-We went over this “a million times, Mom” before I left him alone the first time.
+They know not to go outside, not let anyone in the house, and he’s not allowed to cook using anything but the microwave if Matthew or I am not home.
+They also know what to do if a tornado hits, and so on.
+We went over this “a million times, Mom” before I left them alone the first time.

 Kids need independence.
 This is a well-known thing, but where do you start?
 Where do you let go?
 It’s enough to freak you out, and if you’re like me and listen to a lot of true crime podcasts, you really don’t want to let your kid do anything alone.

 You can start this endeavor by going online.
 Look up information for your state- how old your child needs to be before you can legally leave them alone at home.
 Some states, like Kentucky, don’t have a specified age, but here, if they are under 11, Child Protective Services might show up.
 I found my age and other information on We Have Kids